vinisbitten/BuntuConfig/README.md

 # BuntuConfig

-WSL post install for my machine
+WSL post installation commands to personalize and set the alliases that I use